 A thin, lighted tube called a cystoscope is inserted through the urethra and into the bladder to examine the bladder’s internal lining.

 Your physician may perform certain imaging tests –such as CT or MRI scans –to determine staging of the cancer.

 Types of Bladder Cancer Treatments

 Your bladder cancer treatment plan will vary depending on multiple factors, including but not limited to your stage of diagnosis, as well as the location of your cancer.
 Your dedicated team of cancer experts will discuss your treatment options and plan with you, allowing you and your loved ones to consider all possible treatment options for your diagnosis.

-- Radical cystectomy: a surgical procedure where the entire bladder is removed, along with some of the urethra, surrounding lymph nodes, and potentially nearby organs or tissue where cancer cells are detected.
+A surgical procedure where the entire bladder is removed, along with some of the urethra, surrounding lymph nodes, and potentially nearby organs or tissue where cancer cells are detected.

-- Transurethral resection: a surgical procedure performed for both diagnosing and managing bladder cancer, transurethral resection uses electric currents to remove and destroy cancer cells.
+A surgical procedure performed for both diagnosing and managing bladder cancer, transurethral resection uses electric currents to remove and destroy cancer cells.